European oil refiners battle to tap growing African fuel demand

 "Most countries in the African continent prefer to import finished products rather than produce in small outdated plants.
 It's a question of technology and it turns out cheaper to import," said David Wech, JBC Energy managing director.

-Traders including Puma Energy, the African subsidiary of Trafigura TRAFG.UL, Vitol, Gunvor and Mercuria have invested heavily in expanding their African operations in recent years.
+Traders including Puma Energy, the African subsidiary of Trafigura, Vitol, Gunvor and Mercuria have invested heavily in expanding their African operations in recent years.

 "We see double digit growth in most African countries, in line with the expansion of Africa's middle class," an official in a large European trading house operating in Africa said.